iamulya/iamulya.github.io/_drafts/2024-10-30-google-clouds-home-run-in-arm-based-vm-space.md

 * Upto **50% better performance** and
 * Upto **60% better energy efficiency**

 compared to its x86 counterparts.
+For certain workloads, you can gain >100% efficiencies.

+It allows upto 72 vCPUs, 576 gb RAM and 100 Gbps networking bandwidth.
+Configurations are available for the following CPU-to-Memory ratios - 1:2, 1:4 and 1:8 with Local SSD upto 6 TB.

 ### **Choosing the Right ARM-Based VM**